facebookarchive/360-Capture-SDK/README.md

 	DllExport void SaveScreenShot(const void* texturePtr, const TCHAR* fullSavePath, bool needFlipping);
 };
 ```
+# Building FBCapture.dll source
+Please refer to: https://github.com/facebook/360-Capture-SDK/releases for instructions on steps one needs to follow for building the dll on their own.

 # Join the 360 Capture SDK community

 Please use our issues page to let us know of any problems or feedback.
 If you are working on a project using the 360 Capture SDK, please reach out to cg439/cpgupta@fb.com for potential opportunities to feature your work as created by the SDK.